Too much of a good thing?

 Proton-pump inhibitors are among the most-prescribed medications, but is long-term use safe?

 Proton-pump inhibitors reduce stomach acid, which helps to treat symptoms of acid reflux.

 Proton-pump inhibitors (PPIs), which are used to treat a variety of gastrointestinal problems, are among the most popular drugs in the United States.
 In fact, the FDA estimates about one in 14 Americans has used a PPI.

-But recent studies show their constant use may be linked to an increased risk of heart attack, fractures, and dementia.
-This has shed light on the potential dangers of long-term medication, especially those like PPIs that help to manage an ongoing condition.
+But recent studies show that daily use over a long period may be linked to an increased risk of heart attack, fractures, and dementia.
+These findings shine a light on the potential dangers of long-term use of medications, especially those like PPIs that help people manage an ongoing condition.